skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 She looks amused, "Lift the curse?
 You may try if you think you know how.
 But to answer your question: No, lifting the curse of Fiore would not daunt Mordan.
-These are two seperate challenges.
+These are two separate challenges.
 But if you think you have the might to face both Mordan as well as search for the undoing of an ancient curse then by all means do so."